When is Amazon Prime Day 2020? Potential deals and postponed date

 4. Get the deals when they’re hot

-The best deals usually are snapped up pretty quick.
+The best deals usually are snapped up pretty quickly.
 Decide what you want and then get the deal when it drops.
+Remember lightning deals only last a set time – it’s worth checking regularly.

 How many Prime Days have there been?